RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Essential-Tools.md

 Without the tools above, airgeddon **won't work** at all.
 Appropriate checks are done at the beginning, if you have those tools installed, you will be able to use airgeddon.

-**NOTE**: About xterm and tmux, only one of them is really needed. `airgeddon` will use one of them, which you configure in its options file (_.airgeddonrc_) and only the selected one will be validated on dependency checks.
+**NOTE**: Regarding xterm and tmux, only one of them is really needed. `airgeddon` will use only one of them, which you configure in its options file (_.airgeddonrc_) and only the selected one will be validated on dependency checks.